jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 ## RPCs
 All Raft RPCs are idempotent so sending multiple RPCs causes no harms (e.g. telling a follower to AppendEntries it already has does nothing).

+## Liveness Guarantees
+Additionally, note that Raft (in its current specification) is *not resilient to omission faults*.
+This can be resolved with two additional RPCs however:
+1. PreVote: requires potential candidates to run a trial election to test if they can win an election before incrementing their term and running a normal election using RequestVote
+2. QuorumCheck: requiring leaders to actively step down if they do not receive AppendEntries responses from a majority of servers

 ## Implementation
 You can find a reference implementation on GitHub